Bitcoin provides some anonymity but it’s up to Bitcoiners where they want to be on the spectrum from fully anonymous to fully identified.

 - If you are serious, look into bitcoin mixers.

-I think the next bitcoin hard fork will include improvements to bitcoin privacy.
-I hope we aggressively make multiple significant privacy improvements that can not be turned off.
-I am yet to meet a bitcoiner who disagrees.
+I think the next Bitcoin hard fork will include improvements to Bitcoin privacy.
+I hope we aggressively make multiple significant privacy improvements that cannot be turned off.
+Everyone seems to agree but unfortunately core development is extremely slow.

 Image from Coinjournal.